 Once you’ve defined your USP, leverage it by turning it into a sexy key message.
 Use this as the backbone of your marketing activities, you’ll be surprised at how often it pops up.

 Take your USP-powered key messaging and use it to promote your brand.
 Every marketing activity – implicitly or explicitly – should promote brand awareness.
 This is true across every channel and essential for brand management.
 Ensure the brand is marketed effectively and efficiently by measuring how these marketing activities are performing.

 Effectively market your brand by choosing the appropriate medium and means.
 If your brand is innovative and fresh, then you may want to market your brand through content marketing.
 Become a technological innovation thought-leader and use your brand as the ‘calling card’ in your key messaging.
 And be subtle.
 For example, a short message in your byline with the brand position is a great strategy.

 When you ideate and evolve your brand, you should do so collaboratively.
 Get buy-in from other departments and external stakeholders.
 This helps you incorporate other views into the brand, which you may have overlooked.
 For example, the Product team knows how customers use your product and you can facilitate continuity throughout the buying process if you incorporate this information into the brand.

-Want to graduate from Dropbox?
+Want to learn more branding strategies?
 Click here to download our practical guide for marketing and creative teams